Eosinophilic granuloma: Humans

 Human eosinophilic granuloma is characterized by abnormal proliferation of Langerhans cells (LCs).
 LCs are antigen-presenting cells derived from dendritic cells.
-In humans, eosinophilic granulomas are considered as a benign tumors that occurs mainly in children and adolescents.
+In humans, eosinophilic granulomas are considered to be benign tumors that occur mainly in children and adolescents.
 EG is a quite rare condition, and its incidence is higher in white than in black population, also slightly more affecting males than females.
 EG develops in 4-5 children (aged under 15) per million/year and in 1 or 2 adults per million/year.

 The etiology of EG is not fully understood yet.
 However, the onset of abnormal LC proliferation may be triggered by viral stimuli (EBV, Human Herpes virus 6), bacterial toxins or defective regulation of IL-1 and IL-10 production.
 Another possible explanation may be a defect in Ras/MAPK signaling pathway due to mutation of signaling proteins.
 Particularly, it was published that about 50% of the EG cases had mutated BRAF V600 E gene and about 21% displayed a mutation in MAP2K1.